Dreamfarer/CAMTRACKAI/README.md

 ### Dynamixel SDK installation

 We need to load the appropriate Dynamixel library.
-In the makefile, search for:
+In the server's makefile, search for:

 ```
 dxl_sbc_cpp